-The 1890 Research and Extension Division organize and measure work to enable employees to develop and utilize their full potential through a plan of work delivery system that evolves around the five national goals.
+The 1890 Research and Extension Division organize and measure work to enable employees to develop and utilize their full potential through a Plan of Work delivery system that revolves around five national goals.
 Employees have the opportunity to develop and implement ideas that will make their work exciting as well as productive.
 Office equipment continues to be updated.
 All equipment necessary to accomplish their job tasks was provided.
 Excuses as to why employees could not do their jobs were eliminated.
 All program related persons were housed in the same office areas/buildings to promote cooperation and cohesiveness among staff members.

-The staff was asked to submit their resumes and identify areas in which they are proficient.
 From working with various employees through the years, the administrator(s) are aware of certain employee strengths and weaknesses.
 On occasion, employees will request training or improvement in areas that they feel they are weakest.
 Within the past year, employees have participated in conferences, workshops, trainings and classes that would allow them the opportunity to increase their knowledge/skill base.
+Several employees have taken part in the Orangeburg Leadership Program as well as the State Leadership Program.
 The university constantly offers staff development and training programs.
 The Staff Development Liaison solicits input from staff as to the kind of workshop/training the employee may need that is not necessarily represented in the series of trainings offered by Staff Development.

 To achieve effective communication and knowledge/skill/best practice sharing across departments, jobs and locations, employees receive e-mails and other correspondences of information sharing to make persons aware of various activities/opportunities.
 Also, outlines and guidelines have been written and documented to provide information to faculty/staff.
 Occasional, meetings are held with departments to inform faculty/staff information.
-For example, a quarterly brochure is prepared and disseminated locally and across the state to inform individuals of available services.
-Jobs are advertised, depending on the job location, across the state as well.
+For example, a quarterly community brochure is prepared and disseminated locally and across the state to inform individuals of available services offered in the targeted areas.
+Jobs are advertised on the website as well as through media relations for job locations in offices across the state.
+Emails are constantly sent out to employees about job postings.

 Management recruits, hires, places and retains new employees by going through the procedures identified from Human Resources.
 Job advertisements are placed in various media sources.
 An interview process is conducted and individuals are hired.
 Barriers the organization may encounter are individuals not wanting to move to a small town, the pay is not enough or the individual may not meet the specified requirements.
+Other barriers are individuals not willing to travel in and out of state or not understanding the rules and regulations that govern the agency.